-Apply for fee assistance or request inclusion support to take part in programs.
+Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 On this page